The 26th Ohio Veteran Volunteer Infantry:

 here: Congrats, Rob on a job very well done!
 Jeffrey Hill

 across the country.
-The most recent libraries to add copies of the the book to their collection include: Ohio University, Bowling Green State
+The most recent libraries to add copies of the the book to their collection include: Utah Valley University, Ohio University,

-University, Ashland University, Eastern Michigan University, University of Kentucky, Middletown Library, West Chester Library, Dayton Metro
+Bowling Green State University, Ashland University, Eastern Michigan University, University of Kentucky, Middletown Library, West Chester

-Library, the Ohio Genealogical Society, Auburn University, Massillon Public Library, Warren-Trumbull County Library, Marshall University,
+Library, Dayton Metro Library, the Ohio Genealogical Society, Auburn University, Massillon Public Library, Warren-Trumbull County Library,

-Portsmouth Public Library, Public Library of Cincinnati and Hamilton County, Stark County District Library, U.S. Library of Congress, U.S.
+Marshall University, Portsmouth Public Library, Public Library of Cincinnati and Hamilton County, Stark County District Library, U.S. Library

-Army Military History Institute, the Family Search International of the Church of Jesus Christ of Latter Day Saints, Newark (Ohio) Public
+of Congress, U.S. Army Military History Institute, the Family Search International of the Church of Jesus Christ of Latter Day Saints, Newark

-Library, and the Akron-Summit County Public Library.
-Click on the Book Updates page button at the top of this page to see the up-to-date
+(Ohio) Public Library, and the Akron-Summit County Public Library.
+Click on the Book Updates page button at the top of this page to see the

 "The groundhog regiment's story now finally told, will live on for future generations."